CheickAmadou/cardgamedriver/src/main/java/edu/guilford/codeReview.md

 The `IllegalArgumentException` is caused by passing an illegal argument to the `rand.nextInt()` method.
 This method requires a positive, non zero, integer as an argument.
 If the size of the player's hand is zero, the argument passed to `rand.nextInt()` will be zero, leading to the exception being thrown.

 #### Conditions Leading to the Error
 The error occurs when one or both players have zero cards in their hand.
 This happens when a player loses all their cards during the game.
 When the `turn()` method is called, it attempts to get a random card from an empty hand, resulting in the `IllegalArgumentException`.
+This only happens sometimes because most games a player reaches 7 cards before a player loses all of their cards.
+However, if a player loses all of their cards this error will occur.

 #### Proposed Fix
 To fix this issue, the `turn()` method should be changed make sure both players have more than zero cards.
 If a player has zero cards, the game should be considered over, and that player should be declared the loser as there is no way for them to get a card.
+I tested this fix by running this game 10000 times and it seems to have worked.

 #### Code Changes
 The `turn()` method was updated to include a check to ensure that both players have more than zero cards before proceeding with the turn.
 If either player has zero cards, the game ends.